dkeners/AutoVisualizer/README.md

 ## Installation
 ### Dependencies
 1. Install [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui#) locally.
+    1. If using ControlNet components install ControlNet for [Automatic1111](https://github.com/Mikubill/sd-webui-controlnet?tab=readme-ov-file#installation)
-2. Run the new install of Automatic1111 in API mode with one of the methods below:
+3. Run the new install of Automatic1111 in API mode with one of the methods below:
-    - Run Automatic1111 from command line with the argument `--api`
+    1. Run Automatic1111 from command line with the argument `--api`
-    - Create a new script `webui-api.bat`
+    2. Create a new script `webui-api.bat`
       ```webui-api.bat
       @echo off